MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/lottie-scenarios/segments.md

 * Pointer Clicked: animation segment between 0.35 and 1, play once.
 * Checked: static frame at progress 1.

-To configure the playback of the relevant animation segments based on PointerEntered/Exited/Pressed events, we build upon the previous scenarios as follows:
+To configure the playback of the relevant animation segments based on PointerEntered / Exited/ Pressed events, we build upon the previous scenarios as follows:

 ```xaml
     <Border Style="{StaticResource LottiePlayer}">